dustinrue/Tedium/README.md

 How to Get Tedium
 -----------------------

-Tedium can be downloaded from <a href="http://www.tediumapp.com/download/0.9.0">http://www.tediumapp.com/download/0.9.0</a>.
-It is currently in an alpha state so expect bugs.
+Tedium is no longer available for download and must be build from source.

 Building Tedium from Source
 ---------------------------------